LeszekR/color-juggler/README.md

 - The test is not fully deterministic since the color change is random.
 Hence I run the change 5 times and collect the results.
 Test passes if only one changes the color.
 With 5 iterations the chance of picking the same color every time is negligible (~10^-36), so a failure here likely indicates a real issue.
-The test would be fully deterministic if I mocked the `ColorService`, but in this implementation introducing DI here would either require passing it through multiple constructors, which felt disproportionate for this task, or to hack it with static setter in `ColorViewController`.
-I did not like either approach hence I opted for a workaround which is NOT fully deterministic but for the practical reasons does work.
+The test would be fully deterministic if I mocked the `ColorUtils`, but in this implementation I decided it was too cumbersome to DI the `ColorUtils` by passing it from the root of the app to the `ColorviewController`, neither wanted to hack it with static setter in `ColorViewController`.
+Hence I devised a workaround which is NOT fully deterministic but for the practical reasons does work.
 Depending on the team's policy DI might have to be introduced here.
 - The tree should be rebuilt in every iteration.
 But checking the test correctness by breaking it I got it fail because of the tree lingering from previous iteration being reused by the test framework.
 So to guarantee the tree is fresh I added a line that achieves just that.
 I commented